hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_en.md

 2. **Import Statements:**  The example code shows placeholder `from my_module import ...`.
 If your functions are in a separate Python file, update this line with the correct import path.

-3. **Error Handling:**  The `pytest.raises` example demonstrates exception handling.
+3. **Error Handling:**  The `pytest.raises` example demonStartes exception handling.
 Ensure that you have proper exception handling within your actual functions and match the specific exception message if necessary.

 4. **Edge Cases and Boundary Conditions:**  Your test cases should explicitly test boundary conditions, unexpected inputs, and cases that could lead to errors (e.g., empty strings, `None` values, large/small numbers, etc.).